The Space of Religion

 The Space of Religion: Temple, State, and Buddhist Communities in Modern China is a non-fiction book written by Yoshiko Ashiwa and David L. Wank.
 It was published in 2023 by Columbia University Press as part of their Sheng Yen Series in Chinese Buddhism.
+The book has received considerable scholarly acclaim.
+In 2024, it was a Finalist for the Award for Excellence in the Study of Religion in Analytical-Descriptive Studies conferred by the American Academy of Religion; and was awarded Honorable Mention, Francis L.K.
+Hsu Book Prize by the Society for East Asian Anthropology.